Only Russell Group universities count, Clearing is for dummies, can I blackmail my teacher to give me better predicted grades? No, no and no.

 24. My life is over because I didn't get an offer from LSE/Warwick/Imperial It’s natural to feel really disappointed if you had your heart set on a particular university.
 Remember though, that there are plenty of other really credible universities, one which could suit you far better.

 25. Receiving an unconditional offer means the university must really want me

 It's true that the uni rates you.
-But be aware that they are also used by universities to ensure bums on seats and to prevent applicants from trading up during adjustment, since you can't do that with an unconditional.
+But be aware that they are also used by universities to ensure bums on seats.

 26. UCAS Track always opens at midnight on Results Day or just after so it's worth staying up